 “The difficulty lies in educating girls on the different types of engineering that exist.”

-Emily never realized that as a child she was preparing herself for a career in traffic engineering when she stared out the window during rush hour.
+As a child, Emily never realized that she was preparing herself for a career in traffic engineering when she stared out the window during rush hour.
 She studied traffic patterns, analyzed traffic lights, and observed drivers’ behaviors.
 But it wasn’t until college that she learned she could have a career as a traffic engineer and improve safety in communities.

 Emily joined McCormick Taylor after graduating from the University of Delaware in 2007 and has been here since.
 As a Traffic Engineer, Emily’s involved in many diverse projects that span traffic studies, operational and capacity analyses, and the preparation of design plans.
 Her work on traffic studies has included Traffic Impact Study reviews, crash data analyses, data collection programs, and much more.
 Some of her most recent projects include: the SR 422 West Shore Reconstruction project in Reading, PA, city-wide signal optimization for Philadelphia, and the Route 10 Widening and Superstreet Corridor Study in Virginia.